Ritsumeikan Asia Pacific University

 Registration of "Advanced English 1A・1B"

-Students who wish to register must submit a TOEFL ITP® Test score sheet in the semester preceding the one in which they wish to take the course.
+Students who wish to register must apply in advance in the semester prior to the semester in which they wish to register for courses.
 Students may register for these courses by themselves during Course Registration Period B only if there are seats available.

 • *Applications are open to students in their second semester or above at the time of enrolment.